- Emergency Medical Services

-Registration may only be completed by contacting Courtney DeBoer in the Emergency Services department.
-An Illinois State Police Criminal Background check free of misdemeanors and felonies is required in order to register for EMS 201 and 209.
+Registration for EMS 201/209, our EMT-Basic course, may only be completed by contacting Courtney DeBoer in the Emergency Services department.
+Although the course is listed as 'CLOSED' if you attempt to register online, it is a closed registration and does not mean that the course is full.
+An Illinois State Police Criminal Background check free of disqualifying misdemeanors (found here) and felonies is required in order to register for EMS 201 and 209.
 Forms are available in the department.

 Fire Science Technology

 This scholarship was established in memory of Kim Crawford to recognize students majoring in Fire Science/EMS at Joliet Junior College.
+Kim was an administrative assistant for our program and showed exemplary service to our students.
 This annual award shall be given to a JJC student(s) who is enrolled in their second year of Fire Science/EMS program, has a GPA of 3.0 or above on a 4.0 scale and demonstrates financial need.
 The scholarship can be used for tuition, fees and/or books.

 - Application for Federal Student Aid (FAFSA) completed.

-- I am enrolled in my second year of the Fire Science/EMS program at Joliet Junior College.
+- Enrollment as a second year student of the Fire Science/EMS program at Joliet Junior College.